ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

       = F(x[1], x[2], x[3])
 ```

-This is essentially how all Prio computations are performed:
+This is essentially how all Prio computations are performed: measurements
-measurements are encoded into inputs in a manner that allows the
-function F to be expressed as a sum of the aggregators' shares of the
+are encoded into in a manner that allows the function F to be expressed as a sum of
-aggregate; clients split their inputs into shares, sending one share
+the aggregators' shares of the aggregate; clients split their encoded values into
-to each server; the servers add up their input shares; and the servers
+shares, sending one share to each server; the servers add up their shares;
-combine their aggregate shares to get the final output of F. Not all
+and the servers combine their aggregate shares to get the final output of F. Not
-aggregate functions can be expressed this way, however.
-Prio supports
+all aggregate functions can be expressed this way, however.
+Prio supports a
-a limited set of aggregation functions, some of which we highlight
+limited set of aggregation functions, some of which we highlight below:
-below:

 - Simple statistics, like sum, mean, min, max, variance, and standard
   deviation; [[OPEN ISSUE: It's possible to estimate quantiles such as the